 About Christine Bell

 Christine Bell is a Melbourne fiction writer.
-Her debut novel No Small Shame is published by Ventura Press (Impact Press Imprint) through Simon and Schuster.
+Her debut novel No Small Shame is published by Ventura Press.

-Christine has just been awarded a Katharine Susannah Pritchard (KSP) Fellowship in their 2021 program.
+Christine was awarded a Katharine Susannah Prichard (KSP) Fellowship in their 2021 program to develop her current work-in-progress.
 In October 2019 she was the winner of the inaugural HNSA Colleen McCullough Residency for an Established Author.
 She received a Varuna Creative Retreat Fellowship in 2014 for her YA historical manuscript Prison Boy.
-She holds a Master of Creative Writing (RMIT) and a Diploma of Arts ?
-Professional Writing and Editing.
+She holds a Master of Creative Writing (RMIT) and a Diploma of Arts – Professional Writing and Editing.
 She has taught Creative Writing to adult students and served as the Assistant Co-ordinator for the Society of Children’s Book Writers and Illustrators Victoria (SCBWI) 2014-2018.

 Christine is now working on her second adult historical novel: the story of an Australian soldier who stays on in France after WW1 and the traumatic reason behind his refusal to go home.

-When she is not writing, Christine is attempting to learn to play the piano and daydreaming of the day she can reschedule a planned research trip to France.
+When she is not writing, Christine is attempting to learn to play the piano and dreaming of the day she can reschedule a planned research trip to France.
 (Thanks to Covid-19!)